zeyus/Portfolio2_psychopy/README.md

 ## Data

-Data is stored by default in `./data` and the default format is:
+Data is stored by default as csv files in `./data` and the default column layout is:

 ```python
 # Data columns
 COLS = [